tgstation/common_core/README.md

 # What This Is Not

 This is not an exhaustive effort to catalog the universe of SS13 in great detail, as with Baystation.
 Rather, it is a collection of ideas and starting points for you to use IC with other players to generate interesting conversations and events.
-It is also not defined in the code and thus truly "canonical", as Goonstation has done.
-Unless someone separately decides to submit code referencing info from this project and the separate /tg/station code maintenance team approves it, this is all essentially a shared headcanon/collective fever dream.
+It is as close to canonical lore as you will get for the /tg/station codebase, however people are not required to use this lore, nor are maintainers bound to it.

 # The Setting